-📕 Design-Query Setup-Return 🛅
+📕 Design→Query Setup→Return 🔚

-In this exercise, you will create a query that sets a sort order and hide a field from displaying in the query results.
+In this exercise, you will create a query that sets a sort order and you will hide a field from displaying in the query results.
 You will also limit the number of records returned.

 - 1. Choose Create → Queries → Query Design - 2.
 Use double clicks to add the Customers, Invoices, Invoice Details, and Products tables to the query. - 3.
-Close the Show Table dialog box. - 4.
-In the Customers table double-click the CustID, CustFirstName, and CustLastName fields to add them to the design grid. - 5.
-From the Invoices table add the InvDate field. - 6.
-From the Products table add the ProdDescription field. - 7.
-From the Invoice Details table add the Qty field. - 8.
+Close the Show Table box. - 4.
+Double-click the CustID, CustFirstName, and CustLastName fields in the Customers table to add them to the design grid. - 5.
+Add the InvDate field from the Invoices table. - 6.
+Add the ProdDescription field from the Products table. - 7.
+Add the Qty field from the Invoice Details table. - 8.
 Follow these steps to set a criterion and set the sort order: